CorentinChoisy/corentinchoisy.github.io/index.md

 	</div>
 	<div style="height: 1rem"></div>
 	<div class="intro-left">
-		I'm currently going through the second year of M.S. in Epidemiology and Clinical Pharmacology Modeling at ' <a href="https://www.univ-rennes1.fr/">Université Rennes 1</a> and will begin a 6-month internship at <a href="https://sphere-inserm.fr/">Inserm UMR 1246 SPHERE</a> in March 2023.
+		I'm currently going through the second year of M.S. in Epidemiology and Clinical Pharmacology Modeling at ' <a href="https://www.univ-rennes1.fr/">Université Rennes 1</a> and have begun a 6-month internship at <a href="https://sphere-inserm.fr/">Inserm UMR 1246 SPHERE</a> in March 2023.
 		<!-- enabling machine learning interpretability at scale and for everyone -->
 	</div>
 	<div style="height: 1rem"></div>